ethan-far/ngx-window/README.md

 # ngx-window [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

+**Note: This is essentially a beta version of sorts.
+It's just been released and will soon start to be tested in a real life application.
+Until this note is removed, expect bugs, performance issues and incomplete documentation.
+You're more than welcome to help by [Contributing][contrib].**

 A generic, light weight, window layer component for Angular 2+ to allow front layer windows such as: dropdowns, popups, modals, tooltips, etc.

 # Features